In this article, we will look at the best dog walking holidays in the UK.

 The Dales Way

-One of the most popular walking trails in England, the Dales Way stretches 80 miles from Ilkley in Yorkshire to Windermere in the Lake District.
+One of the most popular areas and locations for walking trails in England, the Dales Way stretches 80 miles from Ilkley in Yorkshire to Windermere in the Lake District.
 You can walk the entire distance in about 6-8 days, taking in some of the best scenery this country has to offer.

 Tired feet and paws can rest up at one of the many dog-friendly country pubs like the Craven Arms in Appletreewick, just a quarter-mile off the trail and well worth a visit.
 Or spend the night at a hotel that welcomes dogs such as the Traddock in Settle, where your beloved pet can relax in style after a long walk.